Skip to content

 About the project

-The first stage of the project will include upgrading 17 priority bus stops in the Kingston area.
+The first stage of the project has now been completed, with 17 priority bus stops now upgraded in the Kingston area.

 The project will deliver: